-Taking care of an aging parent alone is not an easy task for an adult child.
+Taking care of mom and dad alone can be a stressful situation and is not an easy task for an adult child.
 With the amount of medical, financial and emotionally sensitive decisions that need to be made, it can be a complicated process.
 Having adult siblings around to help can make the situation even more complex.
 Even though they can be very helpful and offer much needed support, the added family dynamics can cause stress and the caregiving process will often cause riffs between siblings.
-Facing the reality that an aging parent needs care can be an emotionally overwhelming process, and how each sibling’s unique personality deals with that often adds stress to the situation.
+Facing the reality that an elderly parent needs care can be an emotionally overwhelming process, and how each sibling’s unique personality deals with that often adds stress to the situation.

 Common Stressors Among Siblings

-Old roles and rivalries among siblings can resurface when dealing with the care of an aging parent.
+Old roles and rivalries among family members can resurface when caring for the well-being of an aging parent.
 Each sibling has a different relationship in the family and with the parents, and this often affects what role they think they should have in caregiving.
 In many cases, the eldest sibling feels the caregiving responsibility falls on them.
 Sometimes the child who sees themselves as the “good” child or the most loved will take the responsibility.
 Siblings who feel like a disappointment to their parents may feel less inclined to take on caregiving responsibilities.
-The stress of caregiving can also bring back or enhance sibling rivalries and feuds.
+The stress of creating a care plan can also bring back or enhance sibling rivalries and feuds.

-Another stressor is dividing care duties and sharing responsibilities.
-Author Francine Russo’s research on siblings and caregiving found that in 90 percent of families, one sibling carries most or all of the caregiving burden.
+Another stressor is dividing family caregiver duties and sharing responsibilities.
+Author Francine Russo’s research on siblings and caregiving found that in 90 percent of families, one sibling carries most or all of the senior living burden.
 This is an especially frequent problem in situations where one sibling lives with the parent, or at least nearer than the other siblings.
 This problem can also relate to the different roles and relationships each sibling has previously had in the family.

 “Money is a big, big issue, particularly when there may be enough left for inheritance after the parent passes,” Sember said.
 “All the sibling resentment you dealt with as a kid comes roaring back at this time.
 This is the time when power struggles in families come to the forefront.”